Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 MSX-DOS drivers provide the choice string hardcoded in ROM, but Nextor drivers that support floppy disks (and formatting them) return the choice string into a buffer in RAM.
 Option 80h is added for that and this is the recommended approach to get format choice strings for floppy disk drives (it works on drives mapped to MSX-DOS drivers too).
 The original 00h option will work for MSX-DOS drivers only (it will always return an .IFORM error for drives mapped to Nextor drivers) and is considered deprecated.

-In MSX-DOS 2 this function accepts two special choice parameters, FFh and FEh, that do not actually format the disk but generate a MSX-DOS 2 boot sector, including the disk parameters, based on the media ID of the disk.
+In MSX-DOS 2 this function accepts two special choice parameters, FFh and FEh, that do not actually format the disk but generate an MSX-DOS 2 boot sector, including the disk parameters, based on the media ID of the disk.
 This feature is used by the FIXDISK program to convert old MSX-DOS 1 disks into MSX-DOS 2 disks.

 Nextor adds three new similar choice parameters:

-* FDh: Assuming that the disk has a FAT12 or FAT16 filesystem with valid disk parameters on the boot sector (otherwise a "Not a DOS disk" will be returned), a standard boot sector will be composed for the disk by (1) setting the manufacturer name as "NEXTOR", and (2) generating an extended block (byte 29h, plus volume ID, plus volume name, plus "FAT12" or "FAT16" mark).
+* FDh: Assuming that the disk has a FAT12 or FAT16 filesystem with valid disk parameters on the boot sector (otherwise a "Not a DOS disk" error will be returned), a standard boot sector will be composed for the disk by (1) setting the manufacturer name as "NEXTOR", and (2) generating an extended block (byte 29h, plus volume ID, plus volume name, plus "FAT12" or "FAT16" mark).
 The disk parameters will not be modified.
 If the disk contains an extended block already, only the manufacturer name will be changed (thus maintaining the existing volume ID).
 This choice is useful for using the dirty disk flag feature on disks already formatted by another system.

-* FCh: It is the same as FDh, but if the disk filesystem is FAT12, a MSX-DOS 2 boot sector (with the "VOL_ID" string) will be composed instead of a standard boot sector.
+* FCh: It is the same as FDh, but if the disk filesystem is FAT12, an MSX-DOS 2 boot sector (with the "VOL_ID" string) will be composed instead of a standard boot sector.
 If the disk filesystem is FAT16, this choice works the same way as FDh.
 This choice is useful if the disk is to be used on MSX-DOS 2 systems.

 * FBh: Will perform a "quick format" on the disk, by simply clearing the FAT and root directory areas.
 As with the other two new choices, the disk must have a valid FAT12 or FAT16 boot sector, otherwise a "Not a DOS disk" error will be returned.

-When the disk is actually formatted (choice 1..9), a MSX-DOS 2 boot sector will always be generated.
+When the disk is actually formatted (choice 1..9), an MSX-DOS 2 boot sector will always be generated.
+All the format choices (01h..09h and FBh..FFh) work for drives mapped to both MSX-DOS and Nextor drivers; only choice 00h is restricted to MSX-DOS drivers.

-See ["Floppy disks" in the user manual](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks) for details on support for floppy disks in Nextor.
+See _[2.5.
+Support for floppy disks](Nextor%203.0%20User%20Manual.md#25-support-for-floppy-disks)_ in the user manual for details on support for floppy disks in Nextor.

 ### 2.8. _DOSVER (6Fh)